Good Samaritan Hospital of Suffern Chemical Dependency Unit/Rehab - Suffern New York

 Good Samaritan Hospital of Suffern Chemical Dependency Unit/Rehab - Suffern, NY

-Good Samaritan Hospital Of Suffern Chemical Dependency Unit/rehab is treatment facility located at 255 Lafayette Avenue in the 10901 zip code in Suffern, NY that offers medication assisted substance abuse treatment.
-It accepts pregnant/postpartum women, people with co-occurring substance use and mental disorders and adult women into its treatment service.
-Good Samaritan Hospital Of Suffern Chemical Dependency Unit/rehab provides suboxone prescription, relapse prevention from naltrexone and methadone maintenance to adults and young adults.
-Some of the treatment approaches used by Good Samaritan Hospital Of Suffern Chemical Dependency Unit/rehab consist of brief intervention, contingency management/motivational incentives and anger management.
-Good Samaritan Hospital Of Suffern Chemical Dependency Unit/rehab also provides detox programs and offers benzodiazepines detoxification, opioid detox and alcohol detox.
+Good Samaritan Hospital Of Suffern Chemical Dependency Unit/rehab is treatment center located at 255 Lafayette Avenue in the 10901 zip code in Suffern, NY that offers medication assisted addiction treatment.
+It accepts pregnant/postpartum women, adult women and people with co-occurring substance use and mental disorders into its treatment program.
+Good Samaritan Hospital Of Suffern Chemical Dependency Unit/rehab provides relapse prevention from naltrexone, naltrexone administration and methadone maintenance to young adults and adults.
+Some of the treatment approaches used by Good Samaritan Hospital Of Suffern Chemical Dependency Unit/rehab consist of trauma-related counseling, anger management and motivational interviewing.
+Good Samaritan Hospital Of Suffern Chemical Dependency Unit/rehab also includes detoxification services and offers alcohol detox, opioid detox and benzodiazepines detoxification.

 Address: 255 Lafayette Avenue, Suffern, NY 10901